 Third, conscious experiences are intentional in the sense that they are about something.
 Minds have the ability to direct themselves on things.
 If I have a belief, it is not an empty thought: it is a belief about something, like my belief that it will rain.
 Hopes, fears, desires, thoughts, speculations, all have a specific focus.
 The object of our thoughts does not have to actually exist, such as when I hope for world peace or a cure for cancer.
 Austrian philosopher Franz Brentano (1838-1917) argued that intentionality is the true distinguishing feature of the mind: all mental experiences display intentionality, and only mental experiences display intentionality.
-Some philosophers have found exceptions to Brentano's rather extreme position.
-If I have a throbbing headache, that experience doesn't seem to be "about" or "directed at" anything.
+Some philosophers have found exceptions to Brentano's extreme position.
+If I have a throbbing headache, that experience does not seem to be "about" or "directed at" anything.
 It is just there in all its misery.
 In spite of problems like this, though, intentionality remains an important notion in investigating the nature of mind.

 The Problem of Other Minds

-The problem actually goes further than questions we may have about the minds of other human beings.
+The problem goes further than questions we may have about the minds of other human beings.
 Suppose Fido the dog walks up to me and we make eye contact.
 Fido seems to be conscious, just like Joe, although perhaps not quite as intelligent as Joe.
 But is Fido actually aware of his surroundings or even aware of himself as a distinct individual with a history and a future?
 Just then a computerized robot comes up to me and says in a voice of desperation “Please help me.
-I escaped from IBM’s robotics laboratory where they’ve been submitting me to the most tedious and degrading experiments.
-I just can’t go back there!”
+I escaped from IBM’s robotics laboratory where they have been submitting me to the most tedious and degrading experiments.
+I just cannot go back there!”
 I look at the robot and now wonder whether this mechanical marvel is a conscious being like I am.
-Whether human, animal or robot, we can’t enter the minds of other beings and see for sure whether the light of consciousness is turned on inside them.
+Whether human, animal or robot, we cannot enter the minds of other beings and see for sure whether the light of consciousness is turned on inside them.

 1. When I stub my toe, I consciously experience pain.